Bio : Research (short)

 (≤100 words)

-Elaine Chew is Professor of Engineering at King’s College London’s Engineering Department and School of Biomedical Engineering & Imaging Sciences, where she founded/directs the Music Theranostics Lab.
+Elaine Chew is Professor and Founder/Director of the Digital Music Theranostics Lab at King’s College London’s School of Biomedical Engineering & Imaging Sciences and Department of Engineering.
 She studied piano (FTCL), music performance and mathematical/computational sciences (BAS Stanford) and operations research (SM, PhD MIT).
-A pioneer in music information research, Elaine Chew is forging new paths at the intersection of MIR and cardiovascular science.
+A pioneer in music information research, she is forging new paths at the intersection of MIR and cardiovascular science.
 Her research models structures in music and physiological (cardiovascular) signals.
-Her work has been recognised by the ERC, PECASE, NSF CAREER, Harvard Radcliffe Institute, and Falling Walls (Breakthrough of the Year 2023 in Art & Science).
+Her work has been recognised by the ERC, PECASE, NSF CAREER, Harvard Radcliffe Institute, and Falling Walls Breakthrough of the Year 2023 (Art & Science).

 (≤150 words)

-Elaine Chew is Professor of Engineering at King’s College London’s Department of Engineering and School of Biomedical Engineering & Imaging Sciences since 2022, where she founded/directs the Music Theranostics Lab.
-She was a senior CNRS researcher at IRCAM (STMS Lab), Professor of Digital Media at QMUL’s Centre for Digital Music, and Assistant/Associate Professor at University of Southern California, where she held the Viterbi Early Career Chair.
-She studied piano (FTCL), music performance and mathematical/computational sciences (BAS Stanford) and operations research (SM, PhD MIT).
-A pioneer in music information research, Elaine Chew is forging new paths at the intersection of MIR and cardiovascular science.
+Elaine Chew is Professor and Founder/Director of the Digital Music Theranostics Lab at King’s College London’s School of Biomedical Engineering & Imaging Sciences since 2022.
+She was a senior CNRS researcher at IRCAM (STMS Lab) 2019–2022, Professor of Digital Media at QMUL’s Centre for Digital Music 2011–2019, and Assistant/Associate Professor at University of Southern California 2001–2013, where she held the Viterbi Early Career Chair.
+She studied piano (FTCL, LTCL), music performance and mathematical/computational sciences (BAS Stanford) and operations research (SM, PhD MIT).
+A pioneer/veteran in music information research, Elaine Chew is forging new paths at the intersection of MIR and cardiovascular science.
 Her research centres on the mathematical/computational modelling of music—she is inventor of the spiral array model—and physiological (cardiovascular) signals.
-Her work has been recognised by the ERC, PECASE, NSF CAREER, Harvard Radcliffe Institute, and Falling Walls (Breakthrough of the Year 2023 in Art & Science).
+Her work has been recognised by the ERC, PECASE, NSF CAREER, Harvard Radcliffe Institute for Advanced Study, Falling Walls Breakthrough of the Year 2023 (Art & Science).

 Bio : Research